StrawbethyMilkshake/OpenLinkway/README.md

 🍦 Vanilla JS: OpenLinkway is built using only vanilla JavaScript, avoiding the use of any frameworks or libraries.
 This choice ensures simplicity and eliminates dependencies.

-💻 Client-side Rendering: All rendering is done in the user's browser without the need for server-side code.
-This approach allows for minimal running costs, potentially making it feasible to host OpenLinkway for free or at very low cost.

 ✨ Easy customisation: With OpenLinkway, users can easily customise the appearance of their OpenLinkway page by editing configuration files.
 This flexibility enables users to create a personalised collection of links that aligns with their preferences and branding.

 📚 Documentation: OpenLinkway strives to provide comprehensive documentation to assist users in setting up and configuring their OpenLinkway page.
 This ensures a smooth and hassle-free experience.